DKMitt/mlbt/README.md

 1. Open your command-line user interface
 2. Clone MLBT repo to your computer
-3. Configure the <code>connection.js</code> file to your MySQL Workbench settings.
+3. Configure the <code>connection.js</code> file to your MySQL Workbench settings
-4. Type <code>node server.js</code> to connect to the server.
+4. Type <code>node server.js</code> to connect to the server